bitergia-analytics/bap-deployment-toolkit/docs/provision.md

 - `project`: the [id](https://support.google.com/googleapi/answer/7014113?hl=en) of the GCP project.
 - `zone`: the GCP [zone](https://cloud.google.com/compute/docs/regions-zones)
    where the resources of the project will be created.
+- `prefix`: the prefix that is added to all resources created by Terraform (VM, Cloud Storage Bucket, firawall, etc).

 #### Terraform Settings (`main.tf`)